 Meeting these conditions doesn’t guarantee a successful Series A, but failing to meet them virtually guarantees that your fundraising will fail.
 Raising a Series A round is already one of the most stressful things you will attempt in your role as an entrepreneur, so why not take a little time to nail down these four essential aspects of the business first?

-If you’re a SaaS business with at least $15K in MRR and gross margins of 50% or higher and you need to extend your runway to meet these milestones, Lighter Capital can help.
-Find out if revenue-based financing is right for your company.
+If you’re a SaaS business with at least $15K in MRR and gross margins of 50% or higher and you need to extend your runway to meet these milestones, Lighter Capital has you covered.